Interview of Alain Cadec, Chair of the European Parliament’s PECH Committee

 Improving selectivity can only be achieved through a complete renewal of the fleet, that is a fact.
 I had in fact suggested this for the EMFF, but a majority of MEPs disagreed.
 Today, the European fishing fleet is aging, and this raises a lot of issues, particularly with regards to safety.
 Although the EMFF cannot finance the renewal of the European vessels, it can contribute to their modernisation, by funding new engines, investing in more selective fishing gears or improving safety on board.

-What role can an NGO such as Blue Fish play in this?
+What role can an foundation such as Blue Fish Europe play in this?

-Will you be willing to sponsor an upcoming Blue Fish action?
+Will you be willing to sponsor an upcoming Blue Fish Europe action?

 The “Coast to Coast” exhibition last year was stunning.
 A lot of MEPs were impressed and discovered concrete sustainable fishing initiatives.
 I am always ready to encourage dialogue between fishing professionals and European decision-makers.
 I will be delighted to attend any upcoming event organised by Blue Fish in the European Parliament.